 9. Cleaning frenzy

 Recruit your most fastidious friends to put in some old fashioned elbow grease for a good cause.
 You’ll want to compile a list of potential customers who need their homes cleaned or cars washed.
 It’s up to you whether you’d like to set a flat rate per cleaning, or accept donations for a job well done.
+This is one of the best charity event ideas for those who want to work hard to raise money.

 Raise money and awareness for your cause with an event

 Throwing a charity event requires some work, but it can also be an incredibly rewarding experience—not to mention a truly effective way to raise money.
 Now that you have the know-how, start planning your charity event today.
-If you lack the finances to make your event a reality, GoFundMe Charity can help you encourage your supporters to start peer-to-peer fundraisers that support your event.
+If you lack the finances to make your fundraising ideas a reality, GoFundMe Charity can help you encourage your supporters to start peer-to-peer fundraisers that support your event.
 Sign up today to take advantage of our enterprise-grade software with no platform fees, no subscription costs, and no contracts.